curiousoffice/playbook/README.rst

 When tracking time at Sophilabs we have to categorize the type of time investment we are doing by providing an Activity.
-They can be typed when creating the time entry in `Hours <https://hours.sophilabs.io>`_, or by appending it as a hashtag in the tasks management system's time entry log, i.e.: "Created a new service for handling I/O exceptions. #development".
+They can be typed when creating the time entry in `Hours <https://hours.sophilabs.io>`_, or by appending it as a hashtag in the tasks management system's time entry log, i.e.: "Deployed a new service for handling I/O exceptions. #deployment".
+If no hashtag is provided, `development` will be assumed.

 The activities we use are:

 - **Analysis**: when analyzing an issue or exploring ideas.
-- **Bug Fixing**: when solving a bug.
 - **Code review**: when reviewing code.
 - **Email/Chat**: when communicating over chat or e-mail.
 - **Configuration**: when configuring tools or services.